A revision for Heisenberg uncertainty relation based on environment variable in the QCPB theory: Introduction

 The presence of two additional terms indicates that the first Heisenberg's term $\epsilon\left( A \right)\eta \left( B \right)$ is allowed to be lower than $C$. \item[iiii] Most recently, Branciard has improved Ozawa's EDR as

-which is universally valid and tighter than Ozawa's EDR. \end{description} Obviously, it's clear to see that four situations completely rely on the QPB \eqref{eq10} which is their common ground, it's a key point for all inequalities shown above.
+which is universally valid and tighter than Ozawa's EDR. \end{description} Obviously, it's clear to see that four situations completely rely on the commutator of operators $\hat{A}$ and $\hat{B}$, which is their common ground, it's a key point for all inequalities shown above.
 All inequalities are still the superior approximate estimations, and a precise estimation to the real world is needed in science.

 Actually, up to now, all such studies about the error-disturbance uncertainty relation or inequalities related to uncertainty relation or the generalized uncertainty relation are obtained by using the QPB or the commutator.
 Throughout all the current theoretical forms related to the uncertainty relation or correlative inequalities, environmental variables have never been taken into account so far, this point can be easily seen from the above inequalities of different forms.